AP Explains: Why African states have started leaving the ICC

-JOHANNESBURG (AP) — Until this week, no country had withdrawn from the International Criminal Court.
-Now two African states, South Africa and Burundi, have made official decisions to leave.
+JOHANNESBURG (AP) — Until last week, no country had withdrawn from the International Criminal Court.
+Now, three African states — South Africa, Burundi and Gambia — have made official decisions to leave.
+Gambia announced its decision late Tuesday.
 Concerns are high that more African countries now will act on years of threats to pull out amid accusations that the court unfairly focuses on the continent.
 Here’s a look at what it all means.

 SOMEONE TO TAKE ON GENOCIDE

 Many in the international community cheered when the treaty to create the ICC, the Rome Statute, was adopted in 1998 as a way to pursue some of the world’s worst atrocities: genocide, war crimes and crimes against humanity.
-Not all countries signed on, and before this week’s decisions by Burundi and South Africa, the treaty had 124 states parties.
-Notable countries that have not become states parties include the United States, China, Russia and India.
+Not all countries signed on, and as of last week, the treaty had 124 member states.
+Notable countries that have not joined include the United States, China, Russia and India.
 Some countries are wary of The Hague, Netherlands-based court’s powers, seeing it as potential interference.

 THE TRAVELS OF AL-BASHIR